Do these personal details belong on your CV at all?

 Industry news: Subscribe to an industry magazine and read online articles on new IT developments

-2) For a parent looking to transition from a career in finance to a role as a teaching assistant:
+2) For a parent looking to transition from a career in finance to a role as a Teaching Assistant:

 Hobbies and Interests